inkVerb/VIP/101-shell/Lesson-02.md

 # The Take

-- gedit can open multiple files from the terminal
+- Gedit can open multiple files from the terminal
 - Sometimes, programmers create a Shell script or any file by copying and pasting the entire contents of the file from a webpage
 - `#!` is read "shebang"
 - `#!/bin/sh` on line 1 of a file makes it a Shell script